-31. Does your jurisdiction have a separate cybersecurity regulator?
+32. Does your jurisdiction have a separate cybersecurity regulator?
 If so, please provide details.

-In September 2011, Morocco created the Directorate General for Information Systems Security (DGSSI) under the Ministry of National Defense.
+In September 2011, Morocco created the Information Systems Security Department (DGSSI) under the Ministry of National Defense.

 The DGSSI adopted a national cybersecurity strategy aiming to provide Moroccan information systems with a defence and a capacity of resilience, in order to create the conditions of trust environment and security.